top of page

 KPCS (Kabanga Protectorate Center and School) located in Kabanga, Kasulu District in Kigoma, Tanzania, is a public residential school that currently houses children and young people with disabilities, and albinism.
 Due to the scarcity of its own resources, the center has major deficiencies in infrastructure and services, which means that the quality of life has become a serious health and hygiene problem for everyone.
 Our projects for this center aim to ensure better well-being and comfort for children and young people with disabilities and albinism at the center; and consequently offer them greater comprehensive care, dignity, equity, social integration and self-confidence.

-Currently, thanks to the participation of the NGDO Persona Solidaridad, the City Council of BURGOS and own resources from private partners and donors, we have completed Project 1 for the completion of the new dormitory module for 80 children and its equipment, and Project 4 Improving the quality of special education is in the implementation phase with the collaboration of NGDO PS and Fundación Círculo.
+Thanks to the participation of the NGO Persona Solidaridad, the BURGOS City Council and our own resources from partners and private donors, we completed Project 1 in 2023 for the completion of the new dormitory module for 80 children and its equipment, and in 2024 Project 2 to improve the quality of education with the renovation and equipment of the 3 classrooms for special education, with the collaboration of the NGO Persona Solidaridad and Fundación Círculo.

 Are you interested in these projects and do you want to access the complete formulation?
 Write us ...